PineTreePizza/bitmap-fonts-extra/README.md

 This repo is an attempt to catalog all existing bdf/pcf fonts.

 Please submit a pull request if there are any bdf/pcf fonts that you want added.
 Any bdf/pcf fonts will be accepted.
-If anyone does submit any bdf/pcf fonts as pull requests I will do my best to include them in the project and conver them to otb, you can also submit otb fonts to the project.
+If anyone does submit any bdf/pcf fonts as pull requests I will do my best to include them in the project and convert them to otb/ttf, you can also submit otb/ttf fonts to the project.

 I have no idea about the license of these fonts, so use with caution.
 Some of these have git repositories they might have something on liscense.